georgeyord/dockerfiles/compose/app-specific/mytq/README.md

-Nginx server with Php-fpm in Docker container using [Fig](http://www.fig.sh)
+Nginx server with Php-fpm in Docker container using docker-compose
 =====================================================

 ## Features